 The Loma Linda Exam Analysis is a proven helpful tool in improving content understanding and test taking skills.
-Any student may review their exams; they should be encouraged to use the Loma Linda Analysis & Procedure (Exhibit A).
+Any student may review their exams; they should be encouraged to use the Loma Linda Analysis Form & Procedure (Exhibit A).

 The Loma Linda Exam Analysis is made available to all students in courses where there are exams.
 It is strongly encouraged that a student who scores below 76% on an examination, except the final exam, is required to complete the Loma Linda Exam Analysis.
-The course instructor notes the requirement in the course syllabus and posts the Loma Linda Analysis Form & Procedure on CI Learn/Blackboard.
+Application of the Loma Linda Analysis should extend to all exams and quizzes, including textbook and supplemental resources, such as PrepU, ATI pre and post quizzes.
+The course instructor notes the requirement in the course syllabus and posts the Loma Linda Analysis Form & Procedure on the Learning Management System (LMS), CI Learn /Canvas.
 The student should arrange review of the exam within 2 weeks of the exam, as follows:

-- 1. The student and course instructor become aware that the student has a problem with taking exams based on a non-passing score of less than 76% or student generated concern related to performance. - 2.
-The student arranges to review an exam per the course syllabus by attending office hours or requesting an appointment.
-Face-to-face in office review of the analysis on a 1:1 basis is preferred to optimize individual needs. - 3.
-The student reviews each question that was missed on the exam using the Loma Linda Exam Analysis Worksheet.
+- 1. The student and course instructor become aware that the student has an issue with exams based on a non-passing score of less than 76% or student generated concern related to performance. - 2.
+The student arranges to review the exam per the course syllabus by attending office hours or requesting an appointment.
+Face-to-face in office or audio-video conferencing review using the analysis on a 1:1 basis is preferred to optimize individual needs. - 3.
+The student reviews each question that was missed on the exam using the Loma Linda Exam Analysis Form.
 The student identifies the main category and specific problem or contributing factor for why the student missed each question: - a.
-List the number of the exam question missed in the far left column - b.
+List the number of the exam question missed in the far-left column - b.
 Mark an X or $\sqrt{}$ in the subcategory that best describes a reason for choosing the wrong answer; the student may mark more than one subcategories - c.
 The student totals the number of marks by subcategory and category - 4.
-The student and the course instructor meet face-to-face to discuss why each question item was missed on the exam as completed by the student using the Loma Linda Exam Analysis Worksheet. - 5.
-The student and the course instructor go over the recommended interventions pertaining to each category with marks; recommended interventions are listed on the Suggestions to Improve Performance.
+The student and the course instructor meet face-to-face to discuss why each question item was missed on the exam as completed by the student using the Loma Linda Exam Analysis Form. - 5.
+The student and the course instructor go over the recommended interventions pertaining to each category with marks; recommended interventions are listed on the Suggestions to Improve

+Performance.
 In addition, the student and course instructor discuss the Summary of Exam Techniques for Multiple Choice Questions.

 - 6. The course instructor assists the student with a plan of action that promotes improvement in exam performance. - 7.
 The student retains the copy of the exam analysis as a reference in identification of issues and strategies for improving performance. - 8.
-The course instructor should maintain a record of the meeting, including follow-up appointments (or referrals) for help with exam skills, tutoring, counseling and evaluation of progress.
+The course instructor should maintain a record of the meeting, including follow-up appointments (or referrals) for help with exam skills, tutoring, counseling, and evaluation of progress.